 The good news is that there is plenty of very good (free!) information and assistance available to help you find your next job.
 The bad news is that it will take time to sift through all of it to find what works for you.
 But, you can, and you will!
 Let’s get started (below)!

 First, bookmark this page (or save it as a Favorite) so that you can easily return, and continue reading.
-The links below will take you to tutorials, articles, and many other Web sites, so you may find yourself “lost” when you try to come back.
+The links below will take you to tutorials, articles, and many other websites, so you may find yourself “lost” when you try to come back.
+(If you are specifically looking for online jobs, check out our sister site, FlexJobs, which offers over 25,000 online and flexible schedule jobs).

 Three Stages of a Job Search: